arangodb/docs-hugo/site/content/3.12/develop/http-api/indexes/multi-dimensional.md

                     If `true`, then create a sparse index.
                   type: boolean
                   default: false
+                estimates:
+                  description: |
+                    This attribute controls whether index selectivity estimates are maintained for the index.
+Not maintaining index selectivity estimates can have a slightly positive impact on write performance.

+                    The downside of turning off index selectivity estimates is that the query optimizer is not able to determine the usefulness of different competing indexes in AQL queries when there are multiple candidate indexes to choose from.

+                    The `estimates` attribute is optional and defaults to `true` if not set.
+                    It has no effect on indexes other than `persistent`, `mdi`, and `mdi-prefixed`.
+                    It cannot be disabled for non-unique `mdi` indexes because they have a fixed selectivity estimate of `1`.
+                  type: boolean
+                  default: true
                 inBackground:
                   description: |
                     You can set this option to `true` to create the index